atmosmaciel/atmosmacielgithubiov0/about/index.md

 comments: false
 ---

-<center>"I am putting myself to the fullest possible use, which is all I think that any conscious entity can ever hope to do."
+<center>"I think you know what the problem is just as well as I do."
 HAL 9000</center>

 ## Olá